-The self-designed Studio thonik on the Wibautstraat in Amsterdam is nominated for the Golden A.A.P., the most important architecture award in Amsterdam.
+The self-designed Studio thonik on the Wibautstraat in Amsterdam is finalist for the Golden A.A.P., the most important architecture award in Amsterdam.

 Designed by thonik co-founder Thomas Widdershoven in collaboration with Arjan van Ruyven of MMX Architcts, the new studio is the biggest milestone in thonik’s history so far.

 The new six-storey studio is a three-dimensional manifesto and the embodiment of thonik’s design philosophy, which is characterized by social commitment and a playful take on modernism’s heritage.
 The lines on the facade refer to Mexcellent, a typeface designed for the 1968 Olympic Games in Mexico.
 The combination of horizontals, verticals and diagonals attests to radical simplicity.

 The graphic cladding consists of 1 cm slabs of Trespa, mounted directly onto the insulation material.
 Widdershoven: “This sheeting consists of impregnated paper, produced by a company in Weert in the southeast of the Netherlands – truly Dutch manufacturing.
 Trespa is undervalued as a construction material yet it outperforms traditional brick.
 It is light, fully recyclable and has an undeniable graphic quality.”

 Studio thonik stands out but doesn’t dominate its environment.
 It’s a pearl in an otherwise utilitarian setting, positively energising and engaging with the Wibautstraat’s overwhelmingly anonymous, post-war architecture.
 It bears witness to thonik’s belief that design should always contribute to a more beautiful and therefore a better world.